What's been going on the last 2.5 years?

 With my Golf Ranger job resuming next week, I will reduce my Ohio Veterans trips to once a week for the summer months.
 Kathy has also signed on as a volunteer there and we are helping out veterans during the Memorial Day parade next Monday.

 So with all of this going on, I decided I needed to get more active with something related to kidneys.
 I joined the National Kidney Foundation as a volunteer.
 Kathy and I are signed up for the National Kidney Walk on June 2, 2019 and will participate as fund raisers.
 I am still a member of the "International Living Donors Online" and have been published on the "Rock 1 Kidney" site.
 It has been 42.5 years since my kidney donation to my sister Carol, and I intend to remain active in volunteerism as long as I am healthy enough to do it.
-I exercise daily and have increased my daily step count to over 15,555.
+I exercise daily and have increased my daily step count average to over 12,555.

 Today I watched both of my grandsons play their first Little League baseball games.
 Max is 8 and Joel is 6.
 I look forward to sharing my baseball stories with them while enjoying their experiences as a fan.
 I hope to take them to their first Cleveland Indians game after school is out in June.
 No telling where that will lead.